-Here are a few suggestions that can help while you are exercising:
+Here are a few suggestions that can help manage leaks while you are exercising:

 Empty Your Bladder — Go to the bathroom before you start your exercise routine.
 The emptier your bladder, the less pressure there is on the sphincter muscle and the more comfortable you will feel.
 You do, however, have to remain hydrated during exercise so frequent sips of water are highly recommended.

 Caffeine — Sodas, coffee, tea, and alcoholic drinks are considered diuretics.
 Diuretics make the body lose fluids, therefore, more urges to urinate.
 If you are exercising you might find yourself with an unintended leak.
 Drink your caffeinated drinks at least two hours before exercising and you’ll be safe.